forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 }
 ```

-Opening up `withUser`, we see that it is dynamically creating a class called `WithUser`, which is handling both data fetching and conditional rendering.
-This violation of the Single Responsibility Principle is subtle, but is what leads to the unfortunate proliferation of components when `UserInfo` is used in two different locations with different `Loading` components.
+Opening up `withUser`, we see that it dynamically creates a component which handles both data fetching and conditional rendering.
+This violation of the[ Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is subtle, but is what leads to the unfortunate proliferation of components when `UserInfo` is used in two different locations with different `Loading` components.

 There are two odd things about the way these components are rendered.
 First, `WithUser` references its child components as variables.
 Second, it actually accessing them through a closure.
-While this is not necessarily a bad thing, it does add a slight smell to the code.
+While these are not necessarily a bad things, they do add a slight smell to the code.

 **_Gymnastics in Types_**

-And check out those types!
 Getting the types right requires some unpleasant gymnastics.
 The types are complex, error prone, and hard to read.
 Aside from all these things, they are extremely fragile.
 The most painful part of using Typescript, in my experience, has been the process of switching `withUser(A, B, C)` to `withUser(A as any, B, C)` after a new Typescript version breaks the types for the HOCs.
-This problem is amplified by the dynamic nature of the types, which makes them error messages cryptic and frightening.
+We recently turned on Typescript's `strict` mode, which caused almost every HOC call in our codebase to be flagged as warning.
+The dynamic nature of the types makes amplifies the problem by making the error messages cryptic and frightening.
 For example, if you were to accidentally pass a `cake` prop to `HostingInfoContainer` you would be given the following error:

     Type '{ email: string; logout: () => string; cake: string; }'
       is not assignable to type